DannySint/dissertation-lexico/README.md

 Dissertation 'Lexico' is part of my dissertation to analyse and segment morphemes in words in order to analyse previously undiscovered or undocumented languages.

-Examples of use could aid educators of languages to determine what are the most popular affixes to teach or it could aid researchers wanting to discover more about a particular language.
+Examples of use could be to aid educators of languages determining the most popular affixes to teach or could aid researchers wanting to discover more about a particular language.

 ### Usage